MathiasStadler/create_prompt_rust_project_two/Useful_prompt.md

 - Please run the program review the output and fix all errors, markdown files too
 - Analyzes the local file Prompt.md and create
+- Analyzes the local file InputPrompt.md and create
 - Pls create the project inside a new folder of the home directory  logged in user
 - Please add the script the method to test is the project folder already exists, and if exist remove that first
 - Where locate the line coverage report